John Betjeman: Betjeman and architecture

-Betjeman had a fondness for Victorian architecture at a time when it was unfashionable and was a founding member of The Victorian Society.
+Betjeman had a fondness for Victorian architecture at a time when it was unfashionable, and he was a founding member of The Victorian Society.
 He wrote on this subject in First and Last Loves (1952) and more extensively in London's Historic Railway Stations in 1972, defending the beauty of 12 stations.
 He led the campaign to save Holy Trinity, Sloane Street, in London when it was threatened with demolition in the early 1970s.
 He was also a founding member of the Friends of Friendless Churches in 1957.

 He fought a spirited but unsuccessful campaign to save the Propylaeum, known commonly as the Euston Arch, London.
 He is considered instrumental in helping to save St Pancras railway station, London, and was commemorated when it became an international terminus for Eurostar in November 2007.
 He called the plan to demolish St Pancras a "criminal folly".
 About it he wrote, "What [the Londoner] sees in his mind's eye is that cluster of towers and pinnacles seen from Pentonville Hill and outlined against a foggy sunset and the great arc of Barlow's train shed gaping to devour incoming engines and the sudden burst of exuberant Gothic of the hotel seen from gloomy Judd Street".
 On the reopening of St Pancras station in 2007, the Statue of John Betjeman was commissioned from curators Futurecity.
 A proposal by artist Martin Jennings was selected from a shortlist.
 The finished work was erected in the station at platform level, including a series of slate roundels depicting selections of Betjeman's writings.

 Betjeman was given the remaining two-year lease on Victorian Gothic architect William Burges's Tower House in Holland Park after leaseholder Mrs E. R. B. Graham died in 1962.
 Betjeman felt he could not afford the financial implications of taking over the house permanently, with his potential liability for £10,000 of renovations upon the expiry of the lease.
 After damage from vandals, restoration began in 1966.
 Betjeman's lease included furniture from the house by Burges and Betjeman gave three pieces, the Zodiac settle, the Narcissus washstand and the Philosophy cabinet, to Evelyn Waugh.

 He edited, and wrote large sections of, The Collins Guide to English Parish Churches (1958); his substantial editorial preface was described by The Times Literary Supplement as "pure gold".
 The classic status of this book is acknowledged by Simon Jenkins in his England's Thousand Best Churches: "Three ghosts inhabit all English churches ...
 They are those of John Betjeman, Alec Clifton-Taylor and Nikolaus Pevsner."